kdg-hacks/serverlessS3Upload/ReadMe.md

 ## Usage
 _Assuming AWS credentials and Serverless are already configured properly._
-- `npm install` the two dependencies.
+- `npm install` these dependencies.
 - Replace the `[bucketName]` placeholder in both `handler.js` and `serverless.yml` with the desired bucket in which uploads will be stored.
-- `serverless deploy` the service to AWS.
+- `npm run sls deploy` the service to AWS.
 - `POST` to the API Gateway endpoint to generate a single-use upload link. _N.b.
 If either of these parameters does not match the file which is uploaded in the next step, S3 will throw an error and refuse the upload._
   - `POST` should have two `x-www-form-urlencoded` paramters:
     - `name`: Filename to be uploaded.